databricks/databricks-vscode/packages/databricks-vscode/DATABRICKS.quickstart.md

 ## <a id="select-cluster"></a>Select a compute

-The extension uses an interactive compute to run code.
-To select an interactive compute:
+The extension uses interactive compute to run code.
+To select interactive compute:

 1. Open the Databricks panel by clicking on the Databricks icon on the left
 2. Click on the "Select Compute" button.